 For more detail - see BOOK DAYS below

-All hen fish of any size and all cock fish over 8 pounds (69cm/27 inches) must be released.
+From 1st July to the end of the season on 15th October all hen fish of any size and any cock fish over 8 pounds (27inches/69cm) must be released.
 All coloured and unseasonable fish must also be released.

 Please see the full Ness Conservation Policy here;

-As a club water, there will always be other anglers enjoying the fishings.
-They will be happy to help with tips on appropriate flies and lures.
+As an association water, there will always be other anglers enjoying the fishings and locals will be happy to help with tips on appropriate flies and lures.

 |Review Type||Score by %||Star rating|

 |Value for money||92%||★★★★★|